 Is a savings account required to have a checking account?

-Is there a minimum balance required for opening and maintaining the account without fees?
+Is a minimum balance required to open and maintain the account without fees?

 How Banks Actually Make Money